-Advance First Nations, Métis, and Inuit student success Advance First Nations, Métis, and Inuit student success by providing high quality instructional programs and educational services for our Indigenous students and to increase understanding and acceptance of Indigenous cultures for all students, staff, and community.

-- First Nations, Métis and Inuit learners are successful. - Engagement of First Nations, Métis and Inuit families in education and active participation in decision making to support student success and truth and reconciliation. - Learners advance reconciliation by acquiring and applying foundational knowledge of First Nations, Métis, and Inuit experiences. - Learners understand and respect the histories, contributions, and perspectives of First Nations, Métis and Inuit peoples in Alberta including Treaty Rights and the importance of reconciliation (Alberta Education Ministerial Order on Student Learning, p.2). - Strong relationships between students, parents, school, division, Elders, Knowledge Keepers, Cultural Advisors, local leaders, and community positively impact learner success. - The school community accesses the resources and continuum of support needed to ensure First Nations, Métis, and Inuit student success.

-- Improved programs, services, and strategies to support First Nations, Métis, and Inuit student success. - All learners deepen their understanding of First Nations, Métis and Inuit perspectives, experiences, treaties, agreements, and the history and legacy of residential schools. - Implementation of the FSD Truth and Reconciliation for Learner Success Toolkit supports improved Indigenous student success. - Measures indicate improvements in attendance, achievement, and high school completion. - Learners share positive experiences and conditions for success. - Learners experience respectful and reciprocal relationships with their school community.

-Advance literacy and numeracy

-Advance literacy and numeracy development for each learner across all subjects and grades for improved student growth, achievement, and success.

-- Learners are literate and numerate. - Learners have literacy and numeracy competency to engage in learning across content areas. - Learners achieve provincial learning outcomes, demonstrating strengths in literacy and numeracy. - Curriculum is relevant, clearly articulated and designed for implementation within local contexts. - Balanced literacy and numeracy programming advanced student growth and achievement. - Learners have high quality learning experiences in literacy and numeracy.

-- Measures indicate that students demonstrate knowledge, skills, and attitudes of a literate and numerate learner. - Measures indicate improvement in learner's ability to understand learning outcomes, demonstrated by strengths in literacy and numeracy, across all subjects and grades. - Learners demonstrate transfer of learning. - High quality learning opportunities and experiences.
+Goal 3 Desired Result Advance First Nations, Métis, and Inuit student success Advance First Nations, Métis, and Inuit student success by providing high quality instructional programs and educational services for our Indigenous students and to increase understanding and acceptance of Indigenous cultures for all students, staff, and community.
+Outcomes Measurable statements of what FSD seeks to achieve First Nations, Métis and Inuit learners are successful.
+Engagement of First Nations, Métis and Inuit families in education and active participation in decision making to support student success and truth and reconciliation.
+Learners advance reconciliation by acquiring and applying foundational knowledge of First Nations, Métis, and Inuit experiences.
+Learners understand and respect the histories, contributions, and perspectives of First Nations, Métis and Inuit peoples in Alberta including Treaty Rights and the importance of reconciliation (Alberta Education Ministerial Order on Student Learning, p.2).
+Strong relationships between students, parents, school, division, Elders, Knowledge Keepers, Cultural Advisors, local leaders, and community positively impact learner success.
+The school community accesses the resources and continuum of support needed to ensure First Nations, Métis, and Inuit student success.
+Indicators Indicators of achieving outcomes Improved programs, services, and strategies to support First Nations, Métis, and Inuit student success.
+All learners deepen their understanding of First Nations, Métis and Inuit perspectives, experiences, treaties, agreements, and the history and legacy of residential schools.
+Implementation of the FSD Truth and Reconciliation for Learner Success Toolkit supports improved Indigenous student success.
+Measures indicate improvements in attendance, achievement, and high school completion.
+Learners share positive experiences and conditions for success.
+Learners experience respectful and reciprocal relationships with their school community.
+Goal 4 Desired Result Advance literacy and numeracy Advance literacy and numeracy development for each learner across all subjects and grades for improved student growth, achievement, and success.
+Dutcomes Measurable statements of what FSD seeks to achieve Learners are literate and numerate.
+Learners have literacy and numeracy competency to engage in learning across content areas.
+Learners achieve provincial learning outcomes, demonstrating strengths in literacy and numeracy.
+Curriculum is relevant, clearly articulated and designed for implementation within local contexts.
+Balanced literacy and numeracy programming advanced student growth and achievement.
+Learners have high quality learning experiences in literacy and numeracy.
+Indicators of achieving outcomes Measures indicate that students demonstrate knowledge, skills, and attitudes of a literate and numerate learner.
+Measures indicate improvement in learner's ability to understand learning outcomes, demonstrated by strengths in literacy and numeracy, across all subjects and grades.
+Learners demonstrate transfer of learning.
+High quality learning opportunities and experiences.

-Learners apply knowledge, understanding and skills in authentic contexts and situations.
-Deep transferable learning. -- --- --

-Provincial and local measures assess progress on achieving outcomes and the effectiveness of strategies implemented